TalhaAkhlaq/ECE-264-DSA-I/Program 2/README.md

 ## Description

-This C++ program implements a stack and queue manipulation system.
-It processes commands from an input file to create stacks and queues, push values onto them, and pop values from them.
-Commands and their results are logged to an output file.
+This C++ program processes commands from an input file to manage and log operations on stacks and queues of integers, doubles, and strings.
+It supports `create`, `push`, and `pop` commands, logging each action and any errors to a specified output file.

 ## Program Details

- **Create**: Create a stack or queue with a specific name and data type.
+*Create**: Initializes new stacks or queues for integers, doubles, or strings.
-- **Push**: Push a value onto a specified stack or queue.
+- **Push**: Adds elements to the top of a stack or the end of a queue.
-- **Pop**: Pop a value from a specified stack or queue.
+- **Pop**: Removes and retrieves elements from the top of a stack or the front of a queue.
-- **Error Handling**: Outputs appropriate error messages for invalid operations.
+- **Error Handling**: Logs errors for invalid operations and data types.

 ## Instructions

-1. **Input File**: Provide a text file containing commands.
-Commands must be in the format specified below.
+1. **Input File**: Create a text file with commands in the following format:
-2. **Output File**: Provide a name for the output file where results and errors will be logged.
+- `<name>`: Identifier for the stack or queue.
+- `<type>`: Either `stack` or `queue`.
+- `<value>`: Value to push (for `push` command).

+2. **Execution**: Run the program and provide the names of the input and output files when prompted.

+3. **Output File**: The program will log all actions and errors to the specified output file.

 ### Command Format